Solomon Asch: Lorge critique

-Lorge's main finding had been that "prestige" can alter evaluations of statements of serious political and economic questions.
+Irving Lorge's main finding had been that "prestige" can alter evaluations of statements of serious political and economic questions.

 In his experiment, subjects rated a set of 50 quotations on a 5-point scale of "agreement" or "disagreement" with the statement.
 The quotes were followed by the names of two public people.
 Subjects were informed that one of the names was the author of the true source and were asked to select the true author.
 After about a month, the subjects again rated the same quotation but with the true author only listed below the quotation.
 Subjects also rated earlier their "respect for the political opinions of each of these individuals".
 This was used as a measure of prestige.
 Lorge found that participants rated the same statement differently when it was referred to a different author with the rating tending to rise when it was referred to a more "prestigious" author.

 One of Lorge's main conclusions was that "an unchanged object of judgment undergoes a change of evaluation".
 Therefore, the prestige of the author was viewed as acting arbitrarily on the statement regardless of the content or merit of the statement.
 Participants simply viewed the statement as having higher value when the author has higher prestige.

 Asch reinterpreted Lorge's findings and suggested that there was "a change in the object of judgment, rather than in the judgment of the object" (Asch, 1940).
 He suggested that a person will redefine the object of judgment based on the content of the evaluations.
 Therefore, the person will base the meaning of the quote in the context of what he/she believes to be true about the person who said the quote, resulting in different meanings of the statements based on the author.